 - Individual tutorial time with a designated advisor.

 - Involvement in Research Seminar presentations in which MA students have the opportunity to present their research and receive feedback.

 - Expert advice on interpretative issues from musicologists, performers, composers and music technologists whose research expertise is at the cutting edge of their fields.

 Normally a minimum II.1 honours degree in music is required.
-Applicants without this qualification may be requested to provide additional evidence of to demonstrate equivalent skills in performance and musicology.
+Applicants without this prerequisite qualification will be requested to provide additional evidence of to demonstrate equivalent skills in performance and musicology.

 Internal Maynooth University applicants